cheinr/tankshootout64/README.md

 make
 ```

-That will produce `hello.z64`, which can be plopped into an N64 emulator of your choice.
+That will produce `tankshootout64.z64` and `tankshootout64.emu-compat.z64`, which can be plopped into an N64 emulator of your choice (use the latter ROM for inaccurate emulators).
 Recommended options are:

 1. [Rosalie's Mupen GUI](https://github.com/Rosalie241/RMG), which can be configured to use the GLideN64 video plugin, which is our target video plugin
     1. For smoother rendering, set "Counter Factor" to `1` in the Core settings